simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 Like with everything in development there are so many things we could have done differently but I hope you got the basics of how to approach frontend work BEM-Style!

-There is still a lot to say so let me know if you want to see a third part :)
+There is still a lot to say so let me know if you want to see the third part :)